kapthevillain/portalPotty/README.md

 # Pottypatrol
-PottyPatrol
-This program is the poop.
+PottyPatrol.

+## About
 This app is designed to help businesses that own portable restrooms.
 The Potty company can add restrooms, maintain statuses of pottys, add companies that rent the pottys, add job/jobsites of where the companies need the toliets to be, and a map of all the pottys and their statuses.
-This application uses AWS Services like DynamoDb, Cloudformation, and contains a template.yml file for building CI/CD pipeline via CloudFormation.
+This application uses AWS Services like DynamoDB, S3, and contains a template.yml file and deplyoment scripts for building a CI/CD pipeline for this app via CloudFormation.

+## Technologies
+The API is built with NodeJs, Express and DynamoDB.
+The front-end is built with Angular4 with Typescript.

 Use Node 8.11.4